githubharald/quasi_cauchy_optimizer/README.md

 * update_rule
     * UpdateRule.DIAGONAL: Hessian approximated as diagonal matrix
     * UpdateRule.SCALED_IDENTITY: Hessian approximated as scaled identity matrix
-    * UpdateRule.IDENTITY: Hessian approximated as identity matrix (included to have a baseline for evaluation)
+    * UpdateRule.IDENTITY: Hessian approximated as identity matrix (that is vanilla gradient descent, included only to have a baseline for evaluation)
 * grad_zero_tol: if gradient norm is below this value, the algorithm terminates
 * eps: small value that it added to denominator to avoid division by 0
 * min_curv: Hessian values are clipped to [min_curv, max_curv]